Negro Fort: Negro Fort

-Escaped slaves came from as far as Virginia.
+Escaped slaves at Prospect Bluff came from as far as Virginia (A single individual recaptured by US forces after the battle, Charles, had escaped from Virginia to HMS Seahorse when it was raiding the Chesapeake Bay, and subsequently debarked at Prospect Bluff).
 The Apalachicola, as was true of other rivers of north Florida, was a base for raiders who attacked Georgia plantations, stealing livestock and helping the enslaved workers escape.
 Other slaves escaped from the militia units near the border, in which they had been serving.
 To correct this situation, seen by Southerners as intolerable, in April 1816 the U.S. Army decided to build Fort Scott on the Flint River, a tributary of the Apalachicola.
 Supplying the fort was challenging because transporting materials overland would have required traveling through unsettled wilderness.
 The obvious route to supply the Fort was the river.
 Although technically this was Spanish territory, Spain had neither the resources nor the inclination to defend this remote area.
 Supplies going to or from the newly-built Fort Scott would have to pass directly in front of the Negro Fort.
 The boats carrying supplies for the new fort, the Semelante and the General Pike, were escorted by gunboats sent from Pass Christian.
 The defenders of the fort ambushed sailors gathering fresh water, killing three and capturing one (who was subsequently burned alive); only one escaped.

 When the U.S. boats attempted to pass the fort on April 27 they were fired upon.
 This event provided a casus belli for destroying Negro Fort.